knit-pay/rzp-woocommerce/readme.txt

 ### Razorpay Payment Links for WooCommerce

 This is the Razorpay Payment Gateway plugin for WooCommerce based on [Razorpay Payment Links](https://razorpay.com/payment-links/).
-Allows you to accept Credit Cards, Debit Cards, Netbanking, Wallets, and UPI Payments with the WooCommerce plugin.
+Allows you to accept UPI, Credit Cards, Debit Cards, Netbanking, Wallets, and Apple Payment Payments with the WooCommerce plugin.

 It uses a Razorpay's Payment Link API integration, allowing the customer to pay on your website being redirected to Razorpay's Secure Payment Page.
 This allows for refunds, works across all browsers, and is compatible with the latest WooCommerce.